-3 ISVAP Regulation 36 of 31/01/2011 on investments defines effective management derivatives as all derivatives aimed at achieving pre-established investment objectives in a faster, easier, more economical or more flexible manner than would have been possible acting on the underlying assets.
+2 ISVAP Regulation 36 of 31/01/2011 on investments defines effective management derivatives as all derivatives aimed at achieving pre-established investment objectives in a faster, easier, more economical or more flexible manner than would have been possible acting on the underlying assets.

-The investment portfolio has a high credit rating.
-AAA/AA bonds represented approximately 9.4% of total investments and A bonds approximately 76.6%.
-Low investment grade securities (BBB) were approximately 7% of the total and the portion of speculative grade or unrated was minimal (approximately 1.5%).
-The analysis of the exposure in terms of the issuers/counterparties produced the following results: securities issued by Governments and Central banks approximately made up 70.5% of the total investments, while financial companies (mostly banks) contributed almost 19.6% of exposure and industrial securities made up approximately 4.4%.
+The analysis of the exposure in terms of the issuers/counterparties produced the following results: securities issued by Governments and Central banks approximately made up 70.2% of the total investments, while financial companies (mostly banks) contributed almost 19.8% of exposure and industrial securities made up approximately 4.3%.

-At the end of the first quarter of 2012, the fair value sensitivity of bonds to a change in issuer credit rating, intended as a market credit spread shock of +100 basis points, was 2,291 million euro, with 1,843 million euro due to government issuers and 448 million euro to corporate issuers (financial institutions and industrial companies).
+At the end of the third quarter of 2012, the fair value sensitivity of bonds to a change in issuer credit rating, intended as a market credit spread shock of +100 basis points, was 2,285 million euro, with 1,827 million euro due to government issuers and 458 million euro to corporate issuers (financial institutions and industrial companies).